procore/sift/README.md

 ```

 Passing `?filters[with_body]=my_text` will call the `with_body` scope with
 `my_text` as the argument.
-If you have a scope that takes multiple arguments,
-you can pass an array of arguments instead of a single argument.

 Scopes that accept no arguments are currently not supported.

 #### Accessing Params with Filter Scopes

 Filters with `type: :scope` have access to the params hash by passing in the desired keys to the `scope_params`.
 The keys passed in will be returned as a hash with their associated values, and should always appear as the last argument in your scope.

 ```ruby
 class Post < ActiveRecord::Base